+Figure 12.
+Spots in J-band at the focal plane of the science relay.

-aser Guide Star Wavefront Sensor (LGS WFS)
+Laser Guide Star Wavefront Sensor (LGS WFS)

 The LGS WFS dichroic pick-off lies in the space between the low order DM and OAP2.
 The laser guide stars, over a 120 arcsecond diameter patrol field, are re-imaged using a singlet biconvex lens with an aspheric surface.
 Because the relay passes only 589 nm sodium light, chromatic aberrations are not an issue.
 This lens was optimized for 90km (the spot size varies by only 10s of milliarcseconds between 90 and 180km).
 Table 5 details the performance of the LGS WFS relay.
 The tilt and curvature of the focal plane of the LGS WFS vary with the zenith distance of the guide stars.
 Figure 10 displays the RMS wavefront error as a function of field.
 Figure 11 shows spot diagrams on-axis and at extreme field positions for a zenith angle of 39.